 What Can You Do With a DAW?

 The features that digital audio workstations have can range from very basic to highly complex.
-However, there are some features that most audio folk would consider standard for a modern DAW.
+However, there are some features that most audio folk would consider standard for a good and modern DAW.

 Audio Recording and Arrangement